 7 Reasons to Visit Arabia Mountain

 Of the three abruptly rising monadnocks, Stone Mountain is by far the Georgia tourist darling.
 Millions of visitors visit the rock-turned-theme-park annually.
-Many gather at the base of the hill to watch a laser show at night, as it shines rainbow-colored lights onto America’s largest Confederate memorial, a depiction of four soldiers carved 42 feet deep and hundreds of feet wide into the side of the mountain.
+Many gather at the base of the hill to watch a laser show at night.
+Visitors also find a hundreds of feet wide depiction of four soldiers carved into the side of the mountain.

 1. Arabia Mountain National Heritage Area Has Back-to-Nature Camping Options